-The enterprise approach pleads for a new and revolutionary regulatory strategy and has found its most expressive statement in the EU original.
+The enterprise approach pleads for a new, innovative and appliable regulatory strategy while it has been recommended in several forms throughout history, but in terms of implication that it is an unlimited liability.
+Therefore, all of the following approaches are covered in the enterprise law as we have seen.
 The following table summarizes the general characteristics of the types of enterprise theory which has been discussed in the previous sub parts.